valentinaandrade/macroeconomic/bib-macroeconomics.md

 -  *Keynesianism* indicates that monetary policy affect aggregates demand, but not the interest rate.
   -  In a world of flexible prices, a position of equilibrium at full employment might not exist.
 Unemployment had again to be explained by rigidities or **imperfections**, *not as the natural of a fully operative market process*.

-- Monetary policy is an assistant to governemnt spending: helps to maintining high level of aggreate demand.
+- Monetary policy is an assistant to government spending: helps to maintining high level of aggreate demand.

 - Chief criteria of monetary policy: promotion of full employment, with the prevention of inflation (but secondary)